Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

+where $\lambda_j$ denotes the organization-specific annualized frequency of material loss event class $j$ under existing controls but before the proposed incremental CTI capability (events per year; for a single rare-event class, $\lambda_j$ approximates its annual probability); $C_j$ is the estimated cost of incident class $j$ if realized; $M_j$ is the CTI mitigation effectiveness factor for incident class $j$, expressed as a value between 0 and 1; $n$ is the total number of modeled incident classes; and $\mathrm{TCO}_{\text{CTI}}$ is the all-in annual incremental investment defined in Equation~\eqref{eq:CTICost}.

+The input variables ($\lambda_j$, $C_j$) should be estimated from event-scope-matched internal data, expert elicitation, and probabilistic approaches such as FAIR, with external reports used to inform rather than mechanically replace organization-specific estimates.
+Annualizing $\lambda_j$ ensures dimensional consistency with annualized $\mathrm{TCO}_{\text{CTI}}$.
+For a single incident class ($n=1$), the summation reduces to $\lambda C M$; Section \ref{ch:sector_rois} expresses the corresponding rare-event case as a two-unknown feasibility frontier.

-CTI's most visible contribution is the acceleration of the incident‑response lifecycle.
+\paragraph{Incident‑Related Metrics} CTI's most visible contribution is the acceleration of the incident‑response lifecycle.
 By supplying contextual knowledge of threat actors, their tactics, techniques, and procedures (TTPs), and their infrastructure, CTI enables responders to bypass time‑consuming reconnaissance and move directly to containment and eradication.
 The impact is best expressed through two key performance indicators (KPIs): Mean Time to Detect (MTTD) and Mean Time to Respond (MTTR).
 Organizations should track trending reductions in these KPIs over consecutive reporting periods and correlate improvements with the introduction of CTI‑driven detections, threat‑hunting hypotheses, or automated playbooks \cite{RecordedFutureLevels}.

-A complementary indicator is \emph{attacker dwell time}: the window between initial compromise and detection.
-Although industry benchmarks for dwell time fluctuate from year to year, an internally discovered incident consistently shows significantly shorter dwell time than one disclosed by a third party.
-A sustained downward trend in dwell time following CTI adoption is therefore a persuasive quantitative signal of risk reduction \cite{MandiantDwellTime2024}.